Volue-Public/energy-mesh-python/docs/source/usecases.rst

 Configure
 *************

-The use case contains a configuration section, some helper functions and the use cases.
+The `use_cases.py` file contains a configuration section, some helper functions and the use cases.

 Preferences
 ~~~~~~~~~~~~~~